NRCHKB/node-red-contrib-homekit-bridged/README.md

 Node-RED nodes to simulate Apple HomeKit devices.
 Based on node-red-contrib-homekit, but with support for bridged devices.

-## Why this fork?

-As Marius Schmeding seems to have abandoned his great [work](https://github.com/mschm/node-red-contrib-homekit), I decided to fork his repo and to introduce some major rework.

-The biggest change is the use of HAP-NodeJS in **bridged mode**: only add one bridge in the iOS home app to access all your devices!
-Also, I (believe I) fixed some issues:

-- devices don't show as unreachable after redeploying
-- having more than one device per accessory (in the "old" world) or bridge doesn't lead to iOS losing the parameters for this device anymore

-Unfortunately, I had to introduce a new node type `homekit-bridge` and remove the old `homekit-accessory`.
-This means you either have to start over with a new flow or edit it manually.
-Thankfully, [Fredrik Furtenbach](https://github.com/flic) published a [command line script](https://github.com/flic/Convert-Flows) to aid in the conversion.

-If you go for the manual way:

-1. Export your flows.
-2. Delete all flows.
-3. Remove node-red-contrib-homekit.
-4. Install node-red-contrib-homekit-bridged.
-5. Open the exported flow in a text editor and remove the nodes of type `homekit-accessory`.
-6. Remove the parameter `accessory` on all of your `homekit-service`s and save the file.
-7. Import the edited flow.
-8. Add a new bridge and change all your services to use it.

 ## Prerequisites

 These nodes are based on the _extremely_ **awesome** [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS) -Project which uses an implementation of mdns to provide Bonjour / Avahi capability.